GoogleCloudPlatform/dotnet-docs-samples/README.md

 ## Google Cloud Samples

-To browse ready to use code samples check [Google Cloud Samples](https://cloud.google.com/docs/samples).
+You can also browse these samples, and more in [Google Cloud Samples](https://cloud.google.com/docs/samples).

 ### Build Status